 The facts underlying this petition are founded on approximately 165 pages of affidavits from nine of the world's leading experts on chimpanzee cognition from Japan, Germany, Sweden, England, Scotland, and the United States.
-Based upon the experts' review of hundreds of scientific articles and thousands of hours of personal observations, these affidavits establish that chimpanzees are autonomous, self-aware, and self-determining beings who can bear duties and responsibilities within chimpanzee communities human/chimpanzee and communities, freely choose how to live their lives and suffer from imprisonment.
-These facts support NhRP's legal arguments that chimpanzees, such as Kiko, are common law "persons" entitled to the common law right to bodily liberty protected by the common law writ of habeas corpus both as a matter of common liberty and common law equality.
+Based upon the experts' review of hundreds of scientific articles and thousands of hours of personal observations, these affidavits establish that chimpanzees are autonomous, self-aware, and self-determining beings who can bear duties and responsibilities within chimpanzee communities and human/chimpanzee communities, freely choose how to live their lives and suffer from imprisonment.
+These facts support NhRP's legal arguments that chimpanzees, such as Tommy, are common law "persons" entitled to the common law right to bodily liberty protected by the common law of habeas corpus both as a matter of common liberty and common law equality.

-Kiko is further entitled to immediate discharge from what will otherwise be a decades-long imprisonment.
-Kiko cannot be released to Africa or onto the streets of New York State.
-But he can be released from his imprisonment in New York.
-This Court should therefore reverse and remand with instructions to issue the order to show cause for a hearing to determine the legality of Kiko's detention.
+Tommy is further entitled to immediate discharge from what will otherwise be a decades-long imprisonment.
+Tommy cannot be released to Africa or onto the streets of New York State.
+But he can be released from his imprisonment.
+This

+Court should therefore reverse and remand with instructions to issue the order to show cause for a hearing to determine the legality of Tommy's detention.

-Dated: May 17, 2016
+Dated: